OpenPrinting/openprinting.github.io/_posts/2021-01-15-OpenPrinting News - January 2021.md

 ## CUPS
 Currently released is 2.3.3op1.

 This release made it already into Debian and Ubuntu.

-Fedora/Red Hat is using the OpenPrinting fork of CUPS, too and we already have some contributions from Zdenek Dohnal from Red Hat, meaning that the distribution patches get merged in the fork.
+Fedora/Red Hat is using the OpenPrinting fork of CUPS, too, and we already have some contributions from Zdenek Dohnal from Red Hat, meaning that the patches of the different distributions get merged in the fork.

 ```
 Changes in CUPS v2.3.3op2